 [Profile]

-In addition to the mountains of Hokkaido, he has also experienced climbing in Squamish, BC, Canada, climbing and hiking in the Canadian Rockies, backcountry skiing, tramping, climbing and backcountry skiing on New Zealand's South Island.
+In addition to mountaineering in Hokkaido, he has experience climbing in Squamish, British Columbia, Canada, climbing and hiking in the Canadian Rockies, backcountry skiing, and tramping, climbing and backcountry skiing on the South Island of New Zealand.
 He has been working as a guide in Niseko since 2002.

 JMGA Mountain Guide Stage II